 The Raven is a touching and exciting portrait of one of Israel's most contradictory figures.
 Born in Odessa, Jabotinsky was a brilliant writer and passionate spokesperson for Russia's ethnic minorities.
 Eventually refocusing his energies and skills to the Zionist cause, he established the controv...

-Black Honey, The Life and Poetry of Avraham Sutskever
+Black Honey: The Life and Poetry of Avraham Sutzkever

 The incredible story of Avraham Sutskever, the greatest Yiddish poet, who saved manuscripts from the Nazis, survived WWII due to Stalin's special rescue plane, testified in the Nuremberg Trials, and died anonymously in Tel Aviv.

 In 1921, six dead bodies were found near the Red House between Tel Aviv and Jaffa.
 One was the body of Y.H.
 Brenner, a brilliant author, the sharp critic of his generation, a man of ambiguous sexuality and the characteristics of a raging prophet.